HorizenOfficial/horizen-migration/erc20-migration/README.md

 Exposes methods to allow a central authority to load the ZEND balances to reward.
 Then the user can call the claim function for restoring their balance inside an address of their choice.<br>
 A cumulative hash of all the addresses + balances is calculated both off chain and onchain, allowing any external user to verify the fairness of the distribution.

+- ZenMigrationFactory.sol<br>
+The factory contract for deploying vault and token contracts.

 Usage:

 1. Install dependencies:<br>